Merchant guild

-A Merchant Guild was a Guild of merchants that were involved in either international or regional trade.
+A merchant guild was a guild of merchants that were involved in either international or regional trade.

 Merchant guilds began to form during the medieval period.
 A fraternity formed by the merchants of Tiel in Gelderland (in present-day Netherlands) in 1020 is believed to be the first example of a merchant guild.
 The term, guild was first used for gilda mercatoria and referred to body of merchants operating out of St. Omer, France in the 11th century.
 These guilds controlled the way that trade was to be conducted and codified rules governing the conditions of trade.

 In the early 12th century, a confederation of merchant guilds, formed out of the German cities of Lübeck and Hamburg, known as the Hanseatic League came to dominate trade around the Baltic Sea.
 London's Hanse was formed in the 12th century as one of the best known guilds of merchants from different cities.

 By the 13th and 14th centuries, merchant guilds had sufficient resources to have erected guild halls in many major market towns.

 Rules established by merchant guilds were often incorporated into the municipal charters granted to market towns, with incorporated societies of merchants in each town or city holding exclusive rights of doing business there.
 In many cases they became the governing body of a town.
 An example is the medieval English Gild Merchant.
+In some medieval English towns, the gild merchant functioned as part of town administration and helped regulate the local trade monopoly.